ningthoujam-lokhendro/ningthoujam-lokhendro.github.io/_posts/tech/2014-04-05-anyone-can-root-android-device.markdown

 * Plug your GT-I9300 into the computer, wait for the drivers to install and then wait for the ID:COM section to turn blue.
 * Check only ‘Auto Reboot’ and ‘F. Reset Time’ in the options.
 * Click on the PDA button: Browse and select the Root zip file your have download.
 * Click Start and it will do the reboot when completed.
-Don`t shutdown or Disconnect the cable untill ‘Pass’ Appears in the Odin.
+Don't shutdown or Disconnect the cable untill ‘Pass’ Appears in the Odin.

 Download `SuperSU` from play store and check if your device is rooted.